spacemeshos/docs/docs/start/smesher/post_1n.md

 ### Detailed Steps

-1. **Initialized PoST Data** : We assume that the data is already intialized.
+1. **Initialized PoST Data** : We assume that the data is already initialized.
 If it's not the case yet then please visit [docs for that](https://docs.spacemesh.io/docs/start/smesher/post_init).

 2. **Store The Private Key** : Upon initialization, `postcli` generates a new private key stored as `identity.key` in the PoST data directory.
 This key should then be moved to your `./node_data/identities/` directory, renamed for unique identification.